-At the core of her work is the vessel—not as a functional object, but as a metaphor for the human experience.
+The vessel is a central motif in my practice not as a functional object, but as a metaphor for embodied experience.
 Our bodies, like vessels, carry memory, emotion, and story.
-Every curve, crack, and void in her sculptures echoes the events that shape us.
-These forms become structural testaments to resilience—reminders that what doesn’t break us makes us stronger.
+Every curve, rupture, and void in my sculptures echoes the events that shape us.
+These forms become structural testaments to resilience and reminders that what does not break us makes us stronger.

 Selected exhibitions: